aniketkadukar1/first-mcp/README.md

 # Documentation Search MCP

-A Cursor MCP server that allows you to search documentation from popular AI/ML libraries directly within your IDE.
+A MCP server that allows you to search documentation from popular AI/ML libraries directly within your IDE.
 Currently supports:
 - LangChain
 - LlamaIndex
 - OpenAI